Benjamin144/Europe-s-Favorite-Stadiums/README.md

 Dev option that tracks/updates/logs new information and changes to the database It all depends on what you want your web page to do.
 If you are looking at a static web page with no user interaction, you can probably make do without javascript.
 JavaScript or HTML or PHP or any of the others are tools that are there to help you.
 There is no good or bad practice in using them.

+####Reduce file sizes - Previously changed from jpeg to png.. but may have to compress ping further if possible and replace all image file batches

 ################################################################################################################################################################################